 The more I listened the more I loved this DAC.

 I have found in my HiFi years that a piece that doesn’t wow me instantly but over time is something that usually sticks in my system longer and is usually very special in the long term.
 I learn to appreciate what is happening and what this particular item is doing in my system over time.
-When I take it out and lose the magic that is when I know it’s something special, and yes, this to me is a special DAC.

 Any audio nut can relate with me when I talk about special pieces in our systems.
 Sometimes we sell them, regret it when we realize how much we enjoyed it and buy it again.
 I’ve done that once or twice in audio and a few times with cameras (Leica SL which I still own today).
 When you miss it, regret it and buy it again it means something was special about that piece.